capport-wg/7710bis/README.md

    [cite:API] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).

+Kumari & Kline           Expires January 2, 2020                [Page 3]

+Internet-Draft             DHCP Captive-Portal                 July 2019

    A captive portal MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
-When performing such content negotiation

-Kumari & Kline           Expires January 3, 2020                [Page 3]

-Internet-Draft             DHCP Captive-Portal                 July 2019

-   ([RFC7231] Section 3.4), captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them
+When performing such content negotiation ([RFC7231] Section 3.4), captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them